PARCEL_SYCL_v1.0

 Developer

-Computer Science Research and Development Office, Center for Computational Science & e-Systems, Japan Atomic Energy Agency
+HPC/DX Research and Development Office, Center for Computational Science & e-Systems, Japan Atomic Energy Agency

 Contact